aws/aws-sam-cli/designs/resource_metadata_overriding.md

 `SamBaseProvider.get_template(template_dict, parameter_overrides)` to get a normalized template.
 This function call is responsible for taking a SAM template dictionary and returning a cleaned copy of the template where SAM plugins have been run and parameter values have been substituted.
 Given the current scope of this call, expanding it to also normalize metadata, seems reasonable.
-We will expand `SamBaseProvider.get_tempalte()` to call a `TemplateMetadataNormalizer` class that will be responsible for understanding the metadata and normalizing the template with respect to the metadata.
+We will expand `SamBaseProvider.get_tempalte()` to call a `ResourceMetadataNormalizer` class that will be responsible for understanding the metadata and normalizing the template with respect to the metadata.

 Template snippet that contains the metadata SAM CLI will parse and understand.